Currency Forecast 2026: Live GBP, EUR & USD Predictions

 i

-Data & Risk Warning: Exchange rates shown are indicative midpoint reference rates sourced from official interbank data, updated each working day.
+Data & Risk Notice: Exchange rates shown are indicative midpoint reference rates sourced from official interbank data, updated each working day.
 They are not buying or selling rates.
-Market commentary is provided for informational purposes only and does not constitute financial guidance.
-Exchange rates can move significantly and unpredictably.
-Cambridge Currencies Ltd works exclusively with FCA-authorised payment partners.
-Page last updated: 22 April 2026.
+Market commentary is provided for informational purposes only and does not constitute financial advice or a recommendation.
+Exchange rate predictions are probability-weighted ranges, not single-point predictions, and exchange rates can move significantly and unpredictably.
+Cambridge Currencies Ltd is not FCA-authorised; we work exclusively with FCA-authorised payment partners Currencycloud (FRN 900199) and ScioPay (FRN 927951).
+Page last updated: 30 April 2026.

-Live exchange rates sourced from official interbank data · Updated daily · Cambridge Currencies Ltd works with FCA-authorised payment partners · Rate data source
+Live exchange rates sourced from official interbank data · Updated daily · Cambridge Currencies Ltd works with FCA-authorised payment partners Currencycloud and ScioPay · Rate data source